 Acrylic yarn is usually sold in neat center pull balls, but most wool yarn, including mine, is sold in a traditional skein.
 I remember as a new knitter being very confused when I bought my very first skein of wool: How does one knit using something that is looks like a donut twist?
 After creating a knotted-up rat's nest out of my skein, I tearfully called on Verna, the little old lady who had taught me how to knit, and she introduced me to two lifesaving devices: the swift and the ball winder.

-After unwinding the skein you will have a giant circle of yarn.
-Don't think you can just lay the circle down on a table to unwind it - you can't!
-You must hold the circle of yarn with some tension to unwind it, and you can do this using a yarn swift, the back of a straight-back chair, or the arms of a good friend.
+The first step is to untwist the skein, which leaves a giant circle of yarn.
+Don't think you can just lay the circle down on a table and unwind it - you can't!
+You must hold the circle of yarn with some tension while unwinding it, in order to avoid getting a jumble of knots.
+Using a yarn swift is the easiest way to hold your skein with some tension, but you can also use the back of a straight-back chair, or the arms of a good friend.

 With the circle of yarn held securely, the next step is to wind the yarn into a ball.
 There is no secret to making a traditional hand-wound ball, just start with a tiny little ball and keep winding until the ball is about the size of an orange.